 How to prevent expense fraud by your employees

 It isn’t easy to pick up on expense fraud – the main reason for this is that employees engaging in this behaviour are actively trying to stay unnoticed.
-Recent research by the Association of Certified Fraud Examiners shows that only 3 percent of cases didn’t involve any attempts to conceal the fraud — and all of those cases were committed by company owners or executives, meaning it’s hard for them to get caught in the first place.
+Research by the Association of Certified Fraud Examiners shows that only 3 percent of cases didn’t involve any attempts to conceal the fraud — and all of those cases were committed by company owners or executives, meaning it’s hard for them to get caught in the first place.